sebastian-zieba/PACMAN/docs/source/download_data.rst

 You can download HST data using `astroquery <https://astroquery.readthedocs.io/en/latest/>`_.

-Here's an example using a Jupyter Notebook on how to do that:
+Here's an example using a Jupyter Notebook on how to do that:dd

 .. notebook:: media/download/astroquery_visits.ipynb